 in collaboration with the Advisory Committee of the Sharks MOU, review and appraise current data and knowledge regarding the levels of fisheries-induced mortality of CMS- and Sharks MOU-listed shark and ray species;

+In collaboration with other relevant stakeholders, ensure cross-reference with seabird bycatch work, to ensure consideration of cross-taxa implications and identify opportunities for further collaboration on addressing fisheries-induced mortality across taxa.

 Report to the Conference of the Parties at its 15th meeting on the progress in implementing Decisions 14.CC a) - c).